leoblions/maggot-mart/README.md

 # Maggot Mart

-(Work in progress)

 ## Plot

 You're a new associate in a convenience store in a run down part of town.
-The place is filthy and your manager seems to love making your job painful.
+The place is filthy and your manager has plenty of revolting tasks for you.
 But rent is due soon and you're still short.
-To make things worse, swarms of bioengineered insects arrived on a container ship from overseas and are menacing the nation.
-Don't let them destroy the merchandise!
+To make things all the better, giant mutant bugs have began attacking the town from who knows where like some cheesy monster movie.
+Better keep that bug spray handy!

 ## Gameplay